RossJayJones/rossjayjones.github.io/_posts/2018-09-29-injecting-services-into-validation-attributes-aspnetcore.md

 ### Validation Context Provider

-The provider is simply a class which provides acess to the validation context instance.
+The provider is simply a class which provides access to the validation context instance.
 It could be implemented as follows.

 {% highlight C# %}
 public class CustomValidationContextProvider